Terms of Engagement

 4.5.
 We have to pay out various other expenses on behalf of clients (for example Land or Probate Registry fees, court fees, experts’ fees, Counsel’s fees).
 These charges are called disbursements.
 We have no obligation to make such payments unless you have provided us with the funds for that purpose.
 Some disbursements are subject to VAT, which will be payable by you in addition to the disbursement.

 4.6.
 If, for any reason, the matter does not proceed to completion or concludes, we will be entitled to charge you for work done and expenses incurred.
 This is often referred to as abortive fee.

 4.7.
 We also reserve the right to charge an abortive fee for any booked meeting you fail to attend or cancel less than 24 hours in advance.

 5. Payment arrangements

 5.3.
 Other cases or Transactions.
 It is normal practice to ask clients to pay interim bills and sums of money from time to time on account of the charges and expenses which are expected in the following weeks or months.
 We find that this helps clients in budgeting for costs as well as keeping them informed of the legal expenses which are being incurred.
 If such requests are not met with prompt payment, delay in the progress of a case may result.
-In the unlikely event of any bill or request for payment not being met, this firm must reserve the right to stop acting for you further.
+In the unlikely event of any bill or request for payment not being met, we reserve the right to stop acting for you further.

-5.9.
+5.10.
 If we are conducting litigation for you, we have additional rights in any property recovered or preserved for you whether it is in our possession or not and in respect of all costs incurred, whether billed or unbilled.
 We also have a right to ask the court to make a charging order in our favour for any assessed costs or any other costs due to us.